IB Diploma Guide 2026

 What are IB World Schools?

 IB World Schools are schools that have been authorized by the International Baccalaureate organization to implement and deliver one or more of its programmes.
 To become an IB World School, institutions undergo a rigorous authorization process, ensuring they meet the IB's standards and practices.
-There are over 5,900 IB World Schools in more than 160 countries worldwide, recognized for their commitment to high-quality international education.
+As of the IB's official facts-and-figures update on 23 March 2026, there are more than 6,100 schools offering IB programmes in over 160 countries worldwide, recognized for their commitment to high-quality international education.

 Can you do the International Baccalaureate online?